TheLastCicada/Engineering-Best-Practices/_includes/markdown/Systems.md

 In most scenarios, 10up recommends against enabling session persistence on the load balancer.
 Session persistence, or sticky sessions, will attempt to identify each user and route the user to the same backend server for all their requests.
 Users can be identified by their IP address or using a cookie.
 Reasons to do this include:

-* An application that uses PHP sessions (a better solution is to use memcached or Redis store sessions in a shared pool)
+* An application that uses PHP sessions (see section about PHP Sessions below)
 * Webservers that may not be identical (it would be better for the servers to be identical instead)
 * Storage for uploaded files has a replication lag (see "Shared Storage" section for further discussion)